Slenderman00/vsirc/README.md

 ## Features

-The /connect command can be used to join a server.
+The /connect command can be used to join a server.<br />
-The /disconnect command can be used to leave a server.
-"/join #channel" allows you to join a channel
+The /disconnect command can be used to leave a server.<br /> "/join #channel" allows you to join a channel<br />
-"/list" lists all channels
+"/list" lists all channels<br />

 ## TODO
 Add a shit ton of more commands